 Various antibiotics are effective against Bartonella infections, and regimens including agents such as tetracyclines, fluoroquinolones, trimethoprim-sulfamethoxazole, rifampin, and aminoglycosides have been used.
 Recommended regimens and duration of treatment vary by clinical disease.

 Avoid rough play with cats, particularly strays and kittens, to prevent scratches.
 This is especially important for immunocompromised people.
+Flea control for cats and limiting outdoor roaming of cats also decrease the risk that they carry B. henselae.
 Wash hands promptly after handling cats.
-Protect against bites of sand flies and body lice (see Chapter 2, Protection against Mosquitoes, Ticks, & Other Arthropods).
-Flea control for cats is also important.
+Protect against bites of sand flies and body lice (see Chapter 3, Mosquitoes, Ticks & Other Arthropods).